Chart Color Schemes

 The level of residential development activity in Phillip Island was found to be higher than 90% of real estate markets across the country

 Phillip Island has seen approximately 213 new homes approved annually.
-Between financial years FY-21 and FY-25, 1,066 homes were approved, with an additional 25 approved so far in FY-26.
-Over these five years, an average of 1.9 people moved to the area for each dwelling built.
+Between FY-21 and FY-25, 1,066 homes were approved, with an additional 29 approved so far in FY-26.
+Over these five years, on average, 1.9 people moved to the area for each dwelling built.
 However, this has moderated to 1.1 people per dwelling over the past two financial years.

-Phillip Island has around 101 people per dwelling approval, suggesting characteristics of a growth area.
-By 2041, Phillip Island is expected to grow by approximately 6,498 residents.
+Looking ahead, Phillip Island is expected to grow by 6,498 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development